 The Counter-Currents 2023 Fundraiser

 Like all journals of dissident ideas, Counter-Currents depends on the support of our readers.
-So far this year, we’ve raised $92,974, or 31% of our $300,000 goal.
+So far this year, we’ve raised $63,955.84 of our $300,000 goal.
 I want to thank everyone who has donated so far.
-(Please donate here!)
-And now, Pox Populi offers a few words on why we can’t expect idealism alone to sustain the alternative dissident Right media ecosystem that has been painstakingly built in recent years forever — and why we can’t afford to lose it.
+(Please donate !)
+But first, Thomas Steuben offers a few words on how to decide what level of involvement in our movement is right for you.

 * * *